sarayusreeyadavpadala/PythonCodes/README.md

 # PythonCodes
-These are beginner friendly python programs.
+These are beginner friendly Python Programs.